Pope Pius XI: Social teachings

 Pius XI argued for a reconstruction of economic and political life on the basis of religious values.
 Quadragesimo anno (1931) was written to mark 'forty years' since Pope Leo XIII's (1878–1903) encyclical Rerum novarum, and restated that encyclical's warnings against both socialism and unrestrained capitalism, as enemies to human freedom and dignity.
-Pius XI instead envisioned an economy based on co-operation and solidarity.
+Pius XI instead envisioned an economy based on cooperation and solidarity.

-In Quadragesimo anno, Pius XI stated that social and economic issues are vital to the Church not from a technical point of view but in terms of moral and ethical issues involved.
+In Quadragesimo anno, Pius XI wrote that social and economic issues are vital to the Church not from a technical point of view but morally and ethically.
 Ethical considerations include the nature of private property in terms of its functions for society and the development of the individual.
-He defined fair wages and branded the exploitation both materially and spiritually by international capitalism.
+He defined fair wages and called international capitalism materially and spiritually exploitative.

 Gender roles

 Pius XI wrote that mothers should work primarily within the home, or in its immediate vicinity, and concentrate on household duties.
-He argued that every effort in society must be made for fathers to possess high enough wages, so that it never becomes a necessity within families for mothers to work.
-These forced dual income situations in which mothers work he describes as an "intolerable abuse".
-Pius also attacks egalitarianist stances, describing modern attempts to "liberate women" as a "crime".
-Pius XI states that attempts to liberate women from their husbands are a "false liberty and unnatural equality" and that the true emancipation of women "belongs to the noble office of a Christian woman and wife."
+He argued that every effort in society must be made for fathers to make high enough wages that it never becomes necessary for mothers to work.
+Forced dual-income situations in which mothers work he called an "intolerable abuse".
+Pius also criticized egalitarianist stances, describing modern attempts to "liberate women" as a "crime".
+He wrote that attempts to liberate women from their husbands are a "false liberty and unnatural equality" and that the true emancipation of women "belongs to the noble office of a Christian woman and wife."

 Private property

 The Church has a role in discussing the issues related to the social order.
-Social and economic issues are vital to her not from a technical point of view but in terms of the moral and ethical issues involved.
+Social and economic issues are vital to it not from a technical point of view but morally and ethically.
 Ethical considerations include the nature of private property.
 Within the Catholic Church, several conflicting views had developed.
-Pope Pius XI declared private property essential for the development and freedom of the individual, and those who deny private property also deny personal freedom and development.
-Pius also said that private property has a social function and loses its morality, if it is not subordinated to the common good, and governments have a right to redistribution policies.
-In extreme cases, the Pope grants the state a right of expropriation of private property.
+Pius declared private property essential for individual development and freedom, and said that those who deny private property also deny personal freedom and development.
+He also said that private property has a social function and loses its morality if it is not subordinated to the common good, and governments have a right to redistribution policies.
+In extreme cases, he granted the state a right to expropriate private property.